Obtaining An Annulment In New Jersey

-Couples who seek an annulment can legally say they have never been married.
-This is unlike a divorce, which acknowledges that the marriage was valid and dissolves the marital contract.
-It is also unlike legal separation, which not only recognizes the validity of a marriage but does not actually terminate the marriage.
+An annulment is a legal declaration that states that a marriage never happened.
+Couples who seek an annulment can legally say they were never married.
+This is different than a divorce decree, which acknowledges that the marriage was valid and dissolves the marital contract.
+It is also different than a legal separation, which recognizes the validity of a marriage but does not actually terminate the marriage.

 State laws on civil annulments vary from state to state.
-In the state of New Jersey, one must establish one of several grounds for an annulment:
+In the state of New Jersey, certain factors must exist for an annulment to be an option:

 - Misrepresentation or fraud